 License, certification, and registration

 Licenses are not required for entry-level status as a nuclear engineer.
-A Professional Engineering (PE) license, which allows for higher levels of leadership and freedom, can be acquired later in its career.
+A Professional Engineering (PE) license, which allows for higher levels of leadership and freedom, can be acquired later in a career.

 Licensed engineers are called professional engineers (PEs).
 A PE can supervise the work of other engineers, sign in projects, and provide services directly.
 State licenses are usually required

 - A score passed in the Fundamentals of Engineering (FE) examination